 No one responded.

 He motioned to another scientist, this one a balding middle-aged man with a paunch, who stepped forward.
-He wore an oversized white lab coat with electronic gadgetry bulging out of his chest pocket.
-The scientist gave them a short nod and said: “EPSI’s chemical structure is hyperstable.
+He wore an oversized white lab coat with electronic gadgetry bulging out of the chest pocket.
+The scientist gave them a short nod and added: “EPSI’s chemical structure is hyperstable.
 As far as we know—and we’ve been experimenting with it extensively for a decade now—its half-life is over half a trillion years.”

 “What does that mean?” demanded Jayne.
 “Not all of us have book-learnin’.
 Speak common sense.”

 Lenore put a hand on his elbow.
 “It means …” she began.

 “It means that the